 In keeping with our mission to sustain human health, CSH has established a Global Biosignatures Network (GBN).

 Our approach is to sustain health by building a network of partnerships with forward-thinking leaders, health systems and companies.
 In addition to our original focus on the role of molecular diagnostics, our collaborative partnerships now incorporates behavior as a key component in our ability to sustain health.
 In light of rapidly aging populations and the increased incidence of lifestyle diseases such as cancer, diabetes, heart disease, and neurodegenerative diseases, behavioral interventions have become a high priority for health systems around the globe.

 Our goal to improve health outcomes at lower costs has remained unchanged.
 To sustain human health, we believe that health systems must shift their current focus from expensive and late-stage disease treatments toward more outcome- and cost-effective early detection and prevention strategies.
 In addition to our original focus on the role of molecular diagnostics for early detection, we believe that advances in information technologies and data capture devices will transform the efficacy-cost equation for health systems globally.

 As a global community, we can build on that shared human experience to validate and implement effective, evidence-based solutions that will sustain health for us, our children and generations to come.
 In keeping with our mission to sustain human health, CSH works with a number of forward-thinking partners.

-The Center for Sustainable Health (CSH), located in ASU’s Biodesign Institute, works in partnership with Chang Gung University and Memorial Hospital System in Taiwan to identify biomarkers—early indicators of disease—to enable personalized, pre-symptomatic diagnoses, and then develop tools for providing the intelligence needed for better patient outcomes.
-CSH interfaces with other Biodesign centers and ASU colleges and programs working on complimentary aspects of these goals.
+The Center for Sustainable Health (CSH), located in ASU’s Biodesign Institute, works in partnership with Chang Gung University and Memorial Hospital System in Taiwan to identify biomarkers—early indicators of disease—to improve healthcare outcomes and reduce costs through improved diagnostics.

 Our goal to improve health outcomes at lower costs depends heavily on the development of powerful new technologies, aimed at providing continuous monitoring of physiological symptoms, whether at a molecular level or behavioral level for the prevention and early detection of disease.